arichiardi/fc4-framework/docs/docs/manual/authoring-workflow.md

 ## Full Workflow

-1. Create a new git branch in your local instance of [the diagram repository](repository.md)
+1. Create a new git branch in your local instance of [the diagram repository][repo]
 1. In your text editor: either create a new diagram source file or open an existing diagram source file
 1. In your terminal, run `fc4 -fsrw path/to/repo`
-   1. This starts [fc4](toolset.md#fc4) watching your repository for changes to any diagram source YAML file (or new files)
+   1. This starts FC4 watching your repository for changes to any diagram source YAML file (or new files)
    1. Each file will be [formatted][formatting], [snapped][snapping], and [rendered][rendering] when
       it changes or is created
       1. A future release of the tool will enable users to specify which actions should be performed